kalstong/bootstrap-archlinux/README.md

 ## Tasks
 - Bring lf with configuration parity w/ nnn.
-- Consider replacing `Archiso` by [`Archboot`](https://wiki.archlinux.org/title/Archboot).
 - Try to find an alternative to RipGrep that doesn't consumes as much memory, retains the necessary functionality and can be integrated w/ neovim/fzf.
 - Create a mount point with the partition's label.
 Check the `--json` switch of `lsblk` and use `jq` to parse the output.
-- GCC9, GCC10
+- GCC10, GCC11
   * Fix ISL source URL.
   * Remove Ada & Fortran from the build script.
-  * Check Arch's GCC11 script for optimizations like PGO, -march=native ...
+  * Check Arch's GCC12 script for optimizations like PGO, -march=native ...
-- GCC8, GCC9, GCC10 and GCC11 for ARM T32, A32 and A64.
+- GCC10 and GCC11 for ARM T32, A32 and A64.
 See
   [Instruction Sets](https://developer.arm.com/architectures/instruction-sets)
   for more details about each architecture.
 - Improve GPG helper functions to encrypt/decrypt text or binary files.